This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 There are three penalties for a first offense.
 One is license suspension for six to 12 months.
 Another is a fine of $500.
 The third is six to ten hours of required community service.

 If the driver has a BAC of 0.08% or higher, the crime is driving while intoxicated (DWI).
 The penalties include the three listed above.
-However, there is a required special course on DWI along with alcohol and/or drug treatment.
-Of course, the offender pays for the latter.
+But there is a required special course on DWI along with alcohol and/or drug treatment.
+The offender pays for the latter.

 The state charges those age 21 or older who drive with a BAC of 0.08% with DWI.